sidney-eliot/3d-artists-handbook/content/work_in_progress/to-add.md

 - avoid these bevels at all costs (blender bevel outer miter = arc): this shape can also happen from subdiv, prevented wit rerouting edges (normally by mergeing the 2 closest verts to the spot)
   ![[image-2023-12-30-23-24-23.png]]
-  bevel order has a lot of strategy, sometimes it's better to bevel edges in sets after eachother instead of all at once
+  bevel order has a lot of strategy, sometimes it's better to bevel edges in sets after each other instead of all at once

 - shade flat can help fine shading and topology issues, especial those hidden behind modifiers like subD and bevel